4 min read

 • Ghostty: feature-rich terminal emulator

-• Neovim: highly extensible text editor
+• Neovim: highly extensible text editor of choice

 • UTM: lightweight, open-source virtual machine manager for Apple Silicon

-• Xcode: Apple’s integrated development environment
+• Xcode: Apple’s IDE for macOS and iOS development

-• container: lightweight containers on macOS
+• container: lightweight container runtime for macOS

 Productivity

-• AeroSpace: macOS tiling window manager
+• AeroSpace: my macOS tiling window manager

 • Apple Reminders: same reason as Notes